 Don’t let employees use the same login

 A POS system is a godsend for your employees to seamlessly transition from one shift to another, but did you set it up correctly?
 You may have upwards of 5 employees or more using your POS system and all of those individuals shouldn’t be sharing a login.
-Letting employees share one login is bad news to your data collection and tracking of employee performance.
-You can use your POS system for more than just tracking your sales, methods of payment, and customer data, because it’s also a great system for tracking employee activities.
+Letting employees share one login is bad news for your data collection and tracking of employee performance.
+You can use your POS system for more than just tracking your sales, methods of payment, and customer data because it’s also a great system for tracking employee activities.
 Employee tracking can be highly detailed, with your cloud POS letting you see how you may need to correct or reward your employees based on their sales and other data.

 Erply manages both your employees and their user rights.